-Runners singing ‘Shosholoza’ before the 2019 Comrades Marathon start
+Runners singing ‘Shosholoza’ at the Comrades Marathon start line

 As I joined thousands in passing over the starting mat and moving into the dimly lit streets, I was still unsure of how to proceed.
 The immediate priority was just staying upright within the tightly packed bunch of runners.
 We began the first 5km of climbing and I decided to start out ultra-cautious at ~9.30 minute miling, assisted by the sheer weight of the crowd meaning it was difficult to move faster without some seriously risky zig-zagging.
 We would climb almost 200m in the first 10km and just after the first break in climbing, my condition started to worsen.
 I had begun to feel nauseous and experiencing stomach cramps and at 9km, would stop with ‘GI issues’ (I’ll spare you the gory detail), spending several minutes queueing to access one of the few (and well used) portaloos.
 After managing to get back into some sort of rhythm I made it as far as 28km, albeit feeling less than comfortable.
 After over 600m of climbing, during one of the longest uphill sections, I found myself standing waiting to use the loos again, briefly coming face to face with a very disgruntled chap crouched in a doorless portaloo who seemed to be having a similarly ‘difficult’ morning.
 At around 40km and just over four hours, nearing the top of another hill, I had to stop again.
 I walked back on to the side of the course feeling utterly wretched, watching runners stream by and looking to speak to a medic, all whilst considering having to end this ordeal after such a long time waiting to be here.